(NOTE: The first two entries in this blog were first posted elsewhere, so I have included them together in my first post on this site.)

 Some fresh and fruitful showers upon my sunburnt brain.

 In 1575, the Sidney family accompanied Queen Elizabeth on her famous visit to Kenilworth, and the trip afterward included a stop at the home of young Penelope Devereux—13 or 14 at the time—with whom Philip was immediately smitten with a love that lasted the rest of his life.
 A marriage was arranged, but in a circumstance straight out of renaissance comedy, Penelope’s father died before the deal was completed, and her new guardian arranged a more mercenary marriage, against her will, to Robert, Lord Rich, in 1581.
 At about the same time, Sidney began the sonnet sequence which was published after his death with the title of Astrophil and Stella.
 Stella is quite definitely identified with Penelope (there are puns on her husband’s suggestive name), and if the sonnets are autobiographical beyond that (always a tricky assumption), they suggest that Sidney tried to persuade her to become his mistress, and she stoutly refused, in spite of her clear and continuing affection for him.
 The name Stella has overt symbolic reference to the translation “star.”
-The name Astrophil (“star-lover”) was inserted in the title after the fact, and is never mentioned in the work.
+The name Astrophil (“star-lover”) was inserted in the title after the fact, and only appears in the Eighth and Ninth Songs, which are in the pastoral mode.
 It is conventional to refer to “the speaker” in discussing a lyric poem, since the speaker and the poet are not necessarily the same.
 But in these poems the “speaker” is pretty reliably the Philip Sidney who is in love with Penelope Devereux Rich.

 Sidney’s sonnets may lack the depth of thought and emotion captured almost uniquely by Shakespeare in his sonnets, but they are perfect little gems of craft built around fairly conventional ideas.
 If Shakespeare is Michelangelo,Sidney is Andrea del Sarto; if Shakespeare is Mozart, Sidney is Haydn.
 Shakespeare is constantly somehow transcending the “received” ideas that are the basis of his poems; Sidney is a perfect textbook of the literary and philosophical conventions of his time, done up with high art.
 I like to say that a great sonnet is a small piece of art of great value, but available to anyone to own.
 Shakespeare might have more of his sonnets hanging in the Louvre or the Hermitage, but any collector would be proud to have a Sidney in her own collection.